-21 Including, but not limited to, ASX [Name of Rules] Operating Rules [].
+21 Including, but not limited to, ASX Clear Operating Rules 19.1.1 and 19.1.2.

-[[]CONFORM TO INDIVIDUAL RULEBOOK] [ASX [Name of Rules] Operating Rule [] provides that ASX may at any time investigate the activities of a participant.
+ASX Clear Operating Rule 19.1.1 provides that ASX may at any time investigate the activities of a participant.
 As part of any investigation, ASX may require the participant: (a) to provide any information known to the participant; and (b) by notice in writing, to provide or permit inspection at the offices of the participant or any other place notified by ASX of any records in the custody, control or possession of the participant, in connection with the performance by the participant of its obligations under the Rules or the Procedures.
 ASX may also require, by notice in writing, that a participant provide specified information relating to the terms and circumstances of, and the parties to, any dealings in relevant financial products by clients and former clients of the participant.

-ASX [Name of Rules] Operating Rule [] provides that a participant that is required to provide information to ASX or that receives a notice from ASX under rule [] must: (a) provide the information, or provide or permit inspection of the records in accordance with the notice; (b) provide assistance to ASX as ASX may reasonably require in relation to the information required or the notice; and (c) bear any costs incurred in connection with providing the information or complying with the notice or providing assistance to ASX.]
+ASX Clear Operating Rule 19.1.2 provides that a participant that is required to provide information or receives a notice under rule 19.1.1 must: (a) provide the information, or provide or permit inspection of the records in accordance with the notice; (b) provide assistance to ASX as ASX may reasonably require in relation to the information required or the notice; and (c) bear any costs incurred by the participant in connection with providing the information or complying with the notice or providing assistance to ASX.

-^{22 &}quot;Employee" for these purposes has an extended meaning: see note 30 below.
+22 "Employee" for these purposes has an extended meaning: see note 30 below.

-23 Referred to in the ASX [Name of Rules] Operating Rules as "overseas activity".
+Referred to in the ASX Clear Operating Rules as "overseas activity".